-While you may have to splash out initially, going solar is usually considered one of the wisest long-term investments Aussies can make, especially as electricity prices continue to soar.
-And if your home consumes a lot of energy, then you’ll need to think about installing a solar system that can handle your specific needs.
+Installing solar panels is one of the wisest long-term investments Australians can make, especially as electricity prices continue to soar.
+If your home consumes a lot of energy, then you’ll need to think about installing a solar system that can handle your specific needs.

 On this page: